 Apply for Room Improvement

-Log in to Princeton One Stop Housing (POSH) and select the “Room Improvement” application.
+Log in to My Housing for Undergraduates and select the “Room Improvement” application.
 Complete the form and submit it before the room improvement deadline.

 Prioritize Your Preferences

 On the form, state your room preferences (i.e. suite or single) in priority order, and add a roommate if you want.
 In the comments section, note your dormitory choice(s), the minimum square footage you will accept, and any other items on your wish list.

 If your group prioritizes square footage over proximity, each group member should complete a separate room improvement form, listing his/her individual requirements.
 When one member of a suite chooses to improve his/her room, all members of the suite must improve their rooms so that the entire suite can be reassigned.

 How Room Improvement Participants Are Ordered

 Your original room selection time determines the order in which your room will be improved.
 If your room improvement criteria can be met, you will be reassigned and notified of your new address by email in mid-July.
 This reassignment is permanent; you may not revert to your original selection.